eclipse-tractusx/sldt-semantic-models/io.catenax.shared.bill_of_process/1.0.0/README.md

 # Bill of Process Shared Aspect Model

-The bill of process aspect model is a data model can be utilized to exchange information about a manufacturing process of a product between partners.
+The bill of process aspect model is a data model that can be utilized to exchange information about a manufacturing process of a product between partners.
 In general, it specifies a precedence graph for this manufacturing process.
-Since it is not part of an individual Catana-X standard, additional information about its deployment provided with this README.md file.
-The model itself is defined as a shared aspect to be included into other aspect models and will be included into the Catena-X Standard Request for Quotation.
-Besides, a reference to model instances of the bill of process aspect model are used within the production tracking data model of the Shop Floor Information Service, as well within the Manufacturing Capability data model.
+Since it is not part of an individual Catana-X standard, additional information about its deployment are provided with this README.md file.
+The model itself is defined as a shared aspect to be included into other aspect models and will be used in the Catena-X Standard Request for Quotation.
+Besides, a reference to model instances of the bill of process aspect model are used within the production tracking data model of the Shop Floor Information Service, as well as within the Manufacturing Capability data model.

 The following will provide additional information about the entities, properties and characteristics within the bill of process aspect model: